QueenBeeSC/swarm.city-Terminal/README.md

 > ## Create New User

-There are several ways to create a wallet.
+There are several ways to create a Swarm City wallet.
-When creating a new user it is stored locally on your device.
-If you have ARC tokens that you want to convert to SWR tokens you will need a smal amount of eth (.1 eth) on the wallet before you can complete the swap.
+When creating a new wallet it is stored locally on your device.

+*If you have ARC tokens that you want to convert to SWR tokens you will need a smal amount of eth (.1 eth) on the wallet before you can complete the swap.

 Yes, convert my tokens | Nope, don't have any